 - Preparedness / Emergency Response: This report looks at reasons for developing regional collaboration, factors related to governance and sustainability, their impact on preparedness, and their impact on the broader public health system for emergency preparedness in Kansas; Massachusetts; Illinois; and Washington, DC.

 This resource is also linked to the Roadmap.
 Select a link below to read more about each area.

-- Fiscal and Service Implications / Phase Two: The report looks at how financial incentives can play a role in local participation in non-mandated regionalization in Wisconsin, Kansas, Utah, Missouri, and Connecticut.
+- Service Implications / Phase Two: The report looks at how financial incentives can play a role in local participation in non-mandated regionalization in Wisconsin, Kansas, Utah, Missouri, and Connecticut.